brightsidedeveloper/BSD-Stack/Readme.md

 Clone repo.
 Implement migrations and swagger spec in the dashboard.
 Implement required microservices.
 Generate API.
 Implement backend handlers.
 Implement client.
-Deploy on Cloud or Self-Hosted Kubernetes with final Terraform
+Deploy on Cloud or Self-Hosted Kubernetes with Terraform